unic/sledge/docs/src/main/markdown/sledge-architecture.md

 ### PackageSourceConnector

-The PackageSourceConnector defines methods for loading Application packages from a specific source (local repository, Adobe Package Manager, Nexus repository, etc.).
+The PackageSourceConnector defines methods for loading Application packages from a specific source location (local repository, Adobe Package Manager, Nexus repository, etc.).
 It returns a list of ApplicationPackage objects.

 ### DeploymentConfiguration